 Area: Geographical or administrative boundaries to represent the data values.

-Time Period: The reported time period associated with the data values for each IUS combination.
+Time Period: The reported time period associated with the data values for each IUS (Indicator-Unit-Subgroup) combination.

 Data Source: The data source from which the reported data values for each IUS combination Will be obtained.